-Are you new to app store optimization?
-In this guide you’ll find everything you need to know about ASO, app store ranking signals, and how ASO is different for the Apple App Store & Google Play and how to get started.
+Are you new to App Store Optimization?
+In this guide, you’ll find everything you need to know about ASO, app store ranking signals, how ASO is different for the Apple App Store & Google Play and how to get started in ASO.

 What is ASO (App Store Optimization)?

-ASO or App Store Optimization is the process of improving an app’s visibility in the app stores with the objective to increase organic app downloads.
-Apps are more visible when they rank high on a wide variety of search terms, maintain a high position in the top charts, or get featured by the store.
+ASO, or App Store Optimization, is the process of improving an app’s visibility in the app stores with the objective of increasing organic app downloads.
+Apps are more visible when they rank highly on a wide variety of search terms, maintain a high position in the top charts, or get featured on the store.

 Why is ASO important?